AFM-SPM/TopoStats/README.md

 ### Notebooks

-Example Jupyter Notebooks are in have been developed that show how to use TopoStats package interactively which is useful when you are unsure of what parameters are most suited to your scans.
+Example Jupyter Notebooks have been developed that show how to use TopoStats package interactively which is useful when you are unsure of what parameters are most suited to your scans.
 Other notebooks exist which show how to produce plots of the summary grain and tracing statistics or how to generate plots of scans from processed images which saves having to run the processing again.
 See the documentation on [Notebooks](https://afm-spm.github.io/TopoStats/main/notebooks.html) for further details.

 ## Contributing